Info

 CAMRA

-You can join or find out more about CAMRA at the festival.
+You can join and find out more about CAMRA at the festival.

 Non-members can join CAMRA at the event (including Thursday afternoon) and will receive two free pints.